VisualService/dotnet-zoom-meeting-SDK/README.md

 ## Installation and integration - Android

 1. Grab the package from nuget ```Install-Package VisualService.Xamarin.Android.ZoomSDK``` and install it as a dependency to your Xamarin.Android platform project.
 [Package link](https://www.nuget.org/packages/VisualService.Xamarin.Android.ZoomSDK/).

+Make sure you tick to include pre-releases - the latest version of the package is 5.11.3.7251-beta

 2. Add the two linked dummy resource files to your android resources in your Xamarin.Android project.
 [This one](https://github.com/VisualService/Xamarin.ZoomSDKBinding/blob/main/src/Droid/shim-files/exo_layout_polyfill.xml) in layout and [this one](https://github.com/VisualService/Xamarin.ZoomSDKBinding/blob/main/src/Droid/shim-files/exo_values_polyfill.xml) in the values folder.